 I’ve observed this scene. . .
 IT IS A PROBLEM!

-Mom or Dad sitting there, fiddling with their pieces over and over, looking at the shapes, knowing their pieces fit somewhere, but where?
+You are sitting there, fiddling with the pieces over and over, looking at the shapes, looking at the mass of pieces on the table, knowing your pieces fit somewhere, but where?

-They may be asking themselves, am I blind or stupid, they gave me these pieces and I cannot find where they fit.
+More frustration and intimidation sets in and you start thinking, am I blind or stupid?
+They gave me these pieces and I cannot find where they fit.

 Many individuals cannot handle the frustration and want to leave but cannot, those who can leave, do.